jeremychiaa/web-scraping-challenge/README.md

 * Create a template HTML file called `index.html` that will take the mars data dictionary and display all of the data in the appropriate HTML elements.

+## Hints

+* Use Splinter to navigate the sites when needed and BeautifulSoup to help find and parse out the necessary data.

+* Use Pymongo for CRUD applications for your database.
+For this homework, you can simply overwrite the existing document each time the `/scrape` url is visited and new data is obtained.

+* Use Bootstrap to structure your HTML template.

 ### Copyright

 Trilogy Education Services © 2020.
 All Rights Reserved.